atticus-carter/abstract/index.md

 <!-- START OF ANNOTATED EXAMPLE ABSTRACT SECTION -->
 <h2>Annotated Example Abstract</h2>
 <div class="annotated-abstract">
     <p>Below is an example of an annotated abstract, broken down into its components and explained using the "And, But, Therefore" framework.
-This example is based on the paper: <strong>“Feeding Preferences and the Effect of Temperature on Feeding Rates of the Graceful Kelp Crab, <em>Pugettia gracilis</em>” (Johnson et al., 2023)</strong></p>
+This example is based on the paper: <strong>“Feeding Preferences and the Effect of Temperature on Feeding Rates of the Graceful Kelp Crab, <em>Pugettia gracilis</em>” (Johnson et al., 2023)</strong><br>
+    <span style="font-size: 0.9em; color: #777;">By Katrina H. Johnson, Katie A. Dobkowski, Sasha K. Seroy, Shelby Fox, Natalie Meenan</span></p>

     <p><span class="segment title-seg">Feeding Preferences and the Effect of Temperature on Feeding Rates of the Graceful Kelp Crab, <em>Pugettia gracilis</em> (Johnson et al., 2023)</span></p>
     <p class="annotation"><strong>Title:</strong>  The title is concise and informative, following APA title case.
 It immediately tells the reader the topic, the organism, and the variables investigated.</p>